From vision to action perspective

 Housing construction is not just about growing the municipality.
 Homes make the city, because they house the (new) residents who together form the community.
 But also because spatial investment can help in working toward ambitions and goals.
 Housing construction as a lever to also green public spaces (counteracting heat stress), make them more climate-proof (reducing flooding), create space for energy transition, add facilities, create meeting spaces, or bring diversity to housing (housing career).

-Kerkrade currently has a high percentage of social housing, accounting for more than 46% of the total number of homes.
-Whereas other municipalities are striving to achieve 30% social housing, the challenge in Kerkrade is the opposite: the municipality needs to reduce the proportion of social housing.
-The focus in the future will therefore be on housing construction in other, more expensive segments in order to increase diversity in the housing stock.
+Kerkrade currently has a high percentage of social housing, accounting for over 46% of the total number of homes.
+Whereas other municipalities are striving to achieve a 30% social housing ratio, Kerkrade faces the opposite challenge: reducing the proportion of social housing in the municipality.
+The focus in the future will therefore be on housing construction in other, more expensive segments, so that there is more diversity in the housing stock.
 This is also related to the growing economy in Kerkrade, where the number of jobs has risen in recent years.
 For example, 738 jobs will be added in 2023.
 The public housing program will determine which homes can be built based on demand.
 At least 1,300 new homes will be built in Kerkrade by 2030.
 It is necessary to take into account the transformation to lifetime homes and the accessibility of healthcare facilities.
 This is particularly important in the next 10-15 years, when the peak of the aging population is approaching.
 The construction of lifetime homes will stimulate movement in the housing market and free up existing homes for first-time buyers and families.

 In recent years, large-scale restructuring has taken place in the residential neighborhoods of Heilust and Bleijerheide (SUPERLOCAL).
 Over the next ten years, the restructuring of Rolduckerveld and part of Bleijerheide will continue.
 In the longer term, the locations Mucherveld (southern part of the center) and Eygelshoven will also be included.
 Vital and resilient residential neighborhoods with self-reliant residents form the basis.
 Sustainable and circular design, demolition, and construction are important factors in future plans.